 Prof. Ram Mahalingham, University of Michigan (Ann Arbor).
 “Mindful Mindset, Interconnectedness and Engaged Living.”

 Prof. Raymond Duch, Nuffield College in the University of Oxford.
 "Is Cheating a National Pastime?: Evidence from Tax Compliance Experiments in Russia, Chile, and Britain."

 Prof. Sergey Gavrilets, University of Tennessee.
 "Collective Action and the Internalization of Social Norms."
-(CESS Nuffield Webinar)
+(CESS Nuffield)

 Prof. Chetan Dave, NYU Abu Dhabi.
 “An Experimental Investigation of the Determinants of Teacher Quality: Risk, Patience or Altruism?”

 Prof. Margaret Roberts, UC San Diego.
 “How Sudden Censorship Can Increase Access to Information.”
-(CESS Nuffield Webinar)
+(CESS Nuffield)